b. 1946, Waterbury, Conn.

 I grew up in the Naugatuck Valley and have always painted in my spare time, finding inspiration in small towns and along country roads.
 I like to paint what I see on those great to be alive days.
 I love the colors and shadows during the magic hour just before sunset.
 I am attracted to architecture in a natural setting, the flowers growing out of a stone wall, the moss growing on the roof of a barn, sunlight on a deserted factory building, the muted tones of a misty morning, or a great sky with many shades of blue.

-Thirty years ago, I studied painting with Judy Jaworski.
+Thirty-five years ago, I studied painting with Judy Jaworski.
 In the intervening years, my wife and I raised four daughters.
-One's an Artist (elliemims.com), one's an Engineer, one's a TV Producer (crampmystyle.tv) and our youngest is a Nurse Practitioner.
-I’ve recently retired and with more free time, I'm able to show my work on a regular basis.
+One's an Artist, one's an Engineer, one's a TV Producer, and our youngest recently opened her own practice, Rockwell Pediatrics, http://www.rockwellpediatrics.com.
+I retired five years ago so with more free time, I'm able to show my work on a regular basis.
 Juried shows include the Watertown Art League, the Kent Art Association and the New Haven Paint & Clay Club.
 I was awarded First Place for my paintings: "Woodbury Cemetery", "P'Town Skyline", and “Maguire’s Landing”.

 I won the annual Cape Cod Vacation Guidebook Cover Competition sponsored by the Wellfleet Chamber of Commerce.
 My painting “August at Mayo Beach” appeared on the cover of the 2014 Guidebook.